16 Types of Crassula Varieties with Names and Pictures

 Tiger Jade Crassula leaves are spirally arranged on the stem and usually develop a pinkish tinge in bright light or under direct sunlight placing it among the sun-loving plants perfect for a sunny spot.

-Crassula picturata blossoms in bright light with at least 4-6 hours of direct sunshine, average warmth of 15-260C, humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+Crassula picturata blossoms in bright light with at least 4-6 hours of sunshine, warmth of 15-260C, humidity of 50-55% and moderately moist, well-drained succulents soil coupled with monthly feeding during the growing season.
+Learn more on how to grow and care for Crassula picturata.

 6. Silver Dollar Jade (Crassula arborescens)